 There are all sorts of reasons that people try cannabis for the first time.
 Plenty are suffering from severe diseases that are easier to manage thanks to compounds found only in cannabis; many are looking for minor health benefits, like better skin or easier digestion; and some are just curious about the famous cannabis high.
-Regardless, changing cannabis laws are giving legal, safe access to weed to more people than ever before, which means there are legions of beginners looking to try pot for the first time.
+Regardless, changing cannabis laws, including Arizona medical cannabis laws, are giving legal, safe access to weed to more people than ever before, which means there are legions of beginners looking to try pot for the first time.

 Cannabis is one of the safest drugs, arguably even safer than alcohol.
 Still, most beginners need to ease into cannabis consumption with strains that have lower cannabinoid content.
 Beginner-friendly strains are more likely to generate an enjoyable high in users with low tolerance; going too hard too fast is likely to result in an overdose which, though not fatal, is exceedingly uncomfortable.
 Edibles are perfect for those wanting to try CBD-based products, and purchasing wholesale gummies cbn may be the ideal way to get what you are looking for at a great price.

 Newbies can walk into any Detroit dispensary and ask a budtender for help finding a strain suitable for beginners, but those who are ordering online or want more independence can use these tips for identifying beginner-friendly strains: